 There was a time when minor roads were almost the exclusive preserve of cyclists, especially on Sunday mornings.
-But everyone drives everywhere, all the time now, so even the tiniest back roads are very rarely the quiet lanes of the pre-Sunday trading era.
+But now everyone drives everywhere, all the time, so even the tiniest back roads are very rarely the quiet lanes of the pre-Sunday trading era.

 To get away from motor traffic, a mountain bike makes it easy to head away from the roads and into the hills.
 You can ride ‘wild’ by-ways and bridleways, plus purpose-built trails at the many trail centres that dot the country.
 You’ve no right to ride on public footpaths, though.

 Lack of traffic makes mountain biking especially appealing to beginner cyclists, who are often quite reasonably reluctant to ride alongside trucks and boy racers.
 Easy trails and forest roads are great for building basic riding skills.